IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-row-paging.md

 ---
 title: $Platform$ Data Grid | Row Paging | Infragistics
-_description: View Infragistics' React grid component's custom Pager component which was designed to take in an array of data and output portions of that data as a page.
+_description: View Infragistics' $Platform$ grid component's custom Pager component which was designed to take in an array of data and output portions of that data as a page.
 _keywords: $Platform$ Table, Data Grid, row, paging, $ProductName$, Infragistics
 mentionedTypes: ['Grid']
 ---

 # $Platform$ Grid/Table Pagination

 Tabular table UIs are used commonly in many web products.
-Building a tabular table UI from scratch isn't easy, however, Ignite UI for React grid, creating a Table UI is simple, and binding large amounts of local or remote data to the React grid is easy.
+Building a tabular table UI from scratch isn't easy, however, Ignite UI for $Platform$ grid, creating a Table UI is simple, and binding large amounts of local or remote data to the $Platform$ grid is easy.
 Since the grid is virtualized by default, you are not required to include table pagination to show large data sets.
 It is mainly used due to its most efficient ways of organizing complex data in the UI.
 With table pagination, data can be displayed in a set number of rows, letting users “scroll” through their data, without actually needing a scroll bar.
 The UI for table pagination usually includes things like the current page, total pages, and clickable Previous and Next arrows / buttons that let users flip through pages, as demonstrated here:

 Row Paging is not currently implemented within the $ProductName$ Data Table / Data Grid itself however by switching the data source dynamically you can achieve similar results.